SoftwareHeritage/swh-deposit/docs/specs/blueprint.rst

-    This would be the case for example if the client initially posted a ``partial`` deposit (e.g. only metadata with no archive, or an archive without metadata, or a splitted archive because the initial one exceeded the limit size imposed by swh repository deposit)
+    This would be the case for example if the client initially posted a ``partial`` deposit (e.g. only metadata with no archive, or an archive without metadata, or a split archive because the initial one exceeded the limit size imposed by swh repository deposit)

 Schema representation